nolialsea/haxebrainfuck/README.md

 - [ ] Implement missing commands (parentheses)
   This require to implement how locks are handled when the memory size changes
   If a byte is removed or added somewhere, all the locks should have their position updated
-- [ ] Merge Brainfuck and CPU classes, since i don't plan to use "multiple threads" anymore on this project